Classical Verification of Quantum Computations in Linear Time: Introduction

 \subsubsection{Related problem: remote state preparation}

 A very basic notion in quantum cryptography that our work will be closely related to is \emph{remote state preparation}, raised in \cite{firstrsp}.
 There are different security notions for remote state preparation, including blindness and verifiability \cite{DK16,GVRSP}; We focus on remote state preparation with verifiability (RSPV).
 In this problem, ideally, the client wants to send a uniformly random state from a state family.
-The client wants to use a protocol to interactive with the server, so that when the protocol completes, if the server is not caught cheating, the server should hold the ideal state (approximately), as if the client prepares and sends it directly.
-(This notion is defined up to a server-side isometry: we need to allow this in the notion since the client has no way to know which basis the server's operations are applied on through interactive testing.)
+The client wants to use a protocol to interact with the server, so that when the protocol completes, if the server is not caught cheating, the server should hold the ideal state (approximately), as if the client prepares and sends it directly.
+This property is called the verifiability of remote state preparation.
+Necessarily, this notion of verifiability is defined up to a server-side isometry\footnote{There is a subtle difference between \emph{isometry-based RSPV} and \emph{simulation-based RSPV}; in the formal proof we use simulation-based notion (Definition \ref{defn:rspvv}) but for the informal discussion we blur the differences between them.}: the server could choose the basis freely and use this basis for all of its own operations, and there is no way to detect this change-of-basis from the outside.
 This notion is basic and very useful in quantum cryptography.
-Note that many quantum cryptographic protocols have the following form \cite{UBQC,UVBQC}: \begin{enumerate}\item The client first prepares some quantum gadgets (small size secret states) and sends them to the server; \item Both parties interact classically to achieve some tasks.
+To demonstrate its applications, we note that many existing quantum cryptographic protocols have the following structure \cite{UBQC,UVBQC}: \begin{enumerate}\item The client first prepares some quantum gadgets (small size secret states) and sends them to the server; \item Both parties interact classically to achieve some tasks.
 We will call this step the \emph{gadget-assisted protocol}.